 Red Deer County's livestock response unit is the first unit of its kind in Alberta.
 The response unit is stocked with equipment and supplies to assist in the containment, movement and management of livestock in emergency or disaster situations.

 Visit our Protective Services - Technical Rescue Task Force page for more information.

 Ladies Livestock Lessons is a hands' on learning and networking event for ranching women featuring seminars, guest speakers, and specific information for ranching operations.
 The Ranching Opportunities Conference is a one day seminar with the goal of providing producers and students with up to date information to help them with their ranching operation.

 Red Deer County residents are eligible for the Agricultural Sponsorship Training Rebate - see the Education and Awareness page for rebate information.

 Red Deer County residents who wish to harvest hay from Red Deer County roadsides must submit a request form to Agriculture Services by May 15 each year.
 Please note that grazing is not permitted in Red Deer County roadsides.

 Program requirements include:

-Red Deer County Agriculture Services assists landowners and producers with livestock management issues by:
+Red Deer County Agricultural Services assists landowners and producers with livestock management issues by: